 The distinguished Spanish surname Altamirano is of toponymic origin, that is, it belongs to that category of surnames which derive their origin from the name of the place in which the original bearer of the name was born or resided.
 In this instance, the surname Altamirano comes directly from Altamiros or Altamira.
 The place name Altamiro is formed by the combination of two Spanish words, "alta," meaning "high," and "mira," meaning "view," possibly referring to the high view observed from that topographical point.

 The surname Altamirano was first found in various places located in the Spanish provinces of Vizcaya and Caceres.

-Important Dates for the Altamirano family
+Early History of the Altamirano family

 This web page shows only a small excerpt of our Altamirano research.
 Another 85 words (6 lines of text) covering the years 1590, 1620, 1625 and 1715 are included under the topic Early Altamirano History in all our PDF Extended History products and printed products wherever possible.